blues/app-accelerators/53-municipal-wastewater-lift-station-monitor/README.md

 - **Alert deduplication.** Per-alert cycle-based cooldown counters (30 cycles × 60 s = 30 minutes) prevent a sustained fault condition from paging the on-call engineer repeatedly.
 Each alert type re-arms independently; a pump fail-to-start and a float-switch alarm can page simultaneously.
 - **State recovery.** If `NotePayloadRetrieveAfterSleep` fails (first power-up, Notecard flash corruption), the firmware zero-initializes all state and re-runs `hub.set` and `note.template`, both of which are idempotent at the Notecard.
 Summary-window accumulators reset to zero; at most one summary window of data is lost.
 - **`note.add` retry and accumulator preservation.** `sendAlert` uses `notecard.sendRequestWithRetry(req, 5)` so a transient I²C hiccup gets a second chance before the call is declared failed; alert cooldowns are armed only on a confirmed success, meaning a failed send leaves the cooldown at zero and the alert is retried on the next 60-second cycle. `sendSummary` checks the return value of `notecard.sendRequest()` and the caller clears summary accumulators **only on success** — if the Notecard is temporarily unreachable the accumulated window data is preserved and the send is retried on the next cycle. `note.template` registration is retried on every wake until both templates succeed (see `g_state.templates_registered`).
 The remaining narrower gap: neither `sendAlert` nor `sendSummary` inspects the Notecard response's `err` field, so a Notecard-side error that does not produce a NULL response is not surfaced to the host log.
 Production deployments that need end-to-end confirmation should add `notecard.responseError(rsp)` checks around the `sendRequest` return path.
-- **Sensor open/short detection (not implemented — known limitation).** The level sensor ADC path has no open-circuit or short-circuit detection.
-A disconnected WIKA S-10 (loop open) will read at or near LEVEL_ADC_MIN (0%), causing a clamped 0% reading rather than a fault indication.
-A shorted loop will read at or above LEVEL_ADC_MAX (100%), potentially triggering spurious alerts until the cooldown expires.
-The CT channels similarly have no rail-detection: a disconnected CT reads near zero amps (≈ pump off), and a shorted CT reads a DC bias that may not exceed `pump_on_amps`.
-Both conditions are indistinguishable from normal operation by the current firmware.
-Operators should verify sensor connectivity during commissioning and after any maintenance event.
+- **Sensor open/short detection — partial coverage.** The level sensor path is fault-checked at the ADC: an averaged count below `LEVEL_ADC_FAULT_LO` (≈ 645) flags an open loop (sensor unplugged, broken vented cable, lost loop power), and a count above `LEVEL_ADC_FAULT_HI` (≈ 3823) flags a shorted loop or severe overpressure.
+Both conditions emit `LEVEL_INVALID_SENTINEL` (-9999) instead of a clamped 0 % / 100 % reading and increment `level_faults` in the hourly summary.
+The CT channels are similarly guarded: a bias point outside `[CT_BIAS_MIN, CT_BIAS_MAX]` (1024–3072 counts) flags a broken bias-divider resistor or a CT terminal shorted to a rail, and any sample inside `CT_RAIL_MARGIN` of 0 or 4095 during the RMS window flags rail saturation (shorted secondary, severely over-ranged input).
+Faulted CT samples emit `CT_INVALID_SENTINEL` and increment `ct1_faults` / `ct2_faults`. **The remaining gap** is an open CT secondary winding combined with an intact bias divider: that condition reads ≈ Vref/2 with near-zero variance, indistinguishable in software from a legitimately idle pump.
+Operators should treat a sustained `ct*_faults` count or an unexplained high-water alarm with reported zero pump current as a prompt for a physical inspection.

 ### Key code snippet 1: CT RMS current measurement